KBLAgents/agentic-upskilling/modules/tools-and-sdks/Chapter 1-Overview.md

   - [Semantic Kernel Documentation](https://learn.microsoft.com/en-us/semantic-kernel/)
   - [Semantic Kernel GitHub Repository](https://github.com/microsoft/semantic-kernel)
   - [Semantic Kernel Agent Framework](https://learn.microsoft.com/en-us/semantic-kernel/frameworks/agent/?pivots=programming-language-python)de AI applications with complex workflows.
+- **When to Use**: For building orchestrated Agents and AI applications with modular components, memory, and planning.
 - **When Not to Use**: For lightweight or prototype applications.

 ---